Apress/pro-asp.net-core-6/typos.md

 **Chapter 10**

+On page 258, the `Details` Razor Component shown in Listing 10-16 doesn't properly manage the lifecycle of the repository class, which means that changes made with the edit feature are not correctly displayed.
+The component should use the `OwningComponentBase<IStoreRepository>` base class, following the approach used in Listing 10-17.

+(Thanks to Olivier Roger for reporting this problem)

+---

 On page 260, the `@if` expresson that determines whether the ID field is displayed does not properly deal with the nullable type used in the model class.
 This expression:

     @if(Product.ProductID != 0) {